AjaySivanesu/Xamarin/PanelViewSample/README.md

 # Using Panel View Control

-Sample Xamarin Froms Solution showing how to use PanelViewControl
+This is a sample Xamarin Froms solution with PRISM, showing how to use PanelViewControl.
+For more information on the Control [Click Here](https://github.com/AjaySivanesu/Xamarin/blob/master/PanelViewControl/README.md)